Philip Caesar M. Flores

 Quantum free-fall motion and quantum violation of the weak equivalence principle

-Physical Review A 2019
+Physical Review A, 2019